-- 1. Reduce GHG emissions 80 per cent by 2050, with a long-term goal of becoming a netzero community. - 2.
-2. Increase resilience and the capacity of the city to withstand and respond to current and future climate events (e.g., extreme heat, flooding).
+- 1. Reduce greenhouse gas (GHG) emissions 80 per cent by 2050, with a long-term goal of becoming a net-zero community. - 2.
+Increase resilience and the capacity of the city to withstand and respond to current and future severe weather event associated with climate change (e.g., extreme heat, flooding).

-In recent years, there has been damage to the public realm in parks and along the shoreline due to severe wearer events and the introduction of invasive pests and species.
-The City will emphasize resilient solutions for shoreline treatment to protect infrastructure and the natural environment and to enhance water quality.
+In recent years, there has been damage to parks and along the shoreline due to severe weather events and the introduction of invasive species.
+The City will emphasize resilient solutions for shoreline treatment to protect infrastructure, the natural environment and enhance water quality.